-Optic nerve: Optic nerve is the agent of vision.
+Optic nerve: The optic nerve is the agent of vision.
 This transmits visual information for eyes to the brain and vice versa.
 Any damage to this nerve results in problems related to sight and vision.

 Oculomotor nerve: Oculomotor nerve helps in the movement of the eye.
 Damage to this nerve leads to distortion in vision or double vision and even problem in the coordination of eyes.

 Trochlear and Abducens nerves: These nerves also help in eye movement.
-Damage to the Trochlear nerve might cause inability to move eyeball downwards and damage to Abducens might result in diplopia.
+Damage to the Trochlear nerve might cause inability to move eyeball downwards and damage to abducens nerve might result in diplopia.

 Trigeminal nerve: This nerve helps you to have facial sensation.
 This nerve comprises of three parts namely ophthalmic, maxillary and mandibular.